 The Queensland Government's Business and Industry Portal features useful interactive tools, information and support to make doing business with government faster and easier, saving you time and money.

 - Starting a business: before you start, options, licensing, planning, legals, research, premises, suppliers

 - Running a business: money, sales, marketing, service, design, technology, tendering, risk, recovery, environment

 - Growing a business: ways to grow, rapid growth, mentoring, trends, tips, innovation, R&D, NPD, new customers, exporting

 - Support, tools, grants, services

 - Employing people: taking on staff, employee rights, payroll tax, managing staff, developing staff, ending employment

 - Exiting a business: ways to exit, closing, selling, valuing, succession planning

-Council offers funds to help stimulate significant economic and community benefit, strengthen and diversify the region's industry base, and foster the growth of new and existing business activities.
+Council considers funding support to Industry Sectors that stimulate significant economic and community benefit, strengthen and diversify the region's industry base.

 Tourism Tropical North Queensland's TNQ Small Business Development Program can provide business support through workshops, one on one mentoring and industry networking opportunities.
 The program is for business or business intenders with less than 20 staff who derive a significant portion of revenue from tourists or operate in a tourism related industry.
 Funded by the Small Business Advisory Services - Northern Australia Tourism Initiative, an Australian Government Initiative.